 - It is useful to have a static object in the foreground.
-The motion of the stars stands out especially nicely if you have an attractive landmark in the picture such as a church, a massif, or a shining city far away.
+The motion of the stars stands out especially nice if you have an attractive landmark in the picture such as a church, a massif, or a shining city far away.
 If you have an external flash or a light, you can light the nearby part of the scene artificially (during one exposure is enough).

 - The stars’ motion can be recorded as a reflection on a water surface (you will need a wind-free night) or another shiny surface (e.g. window glass).
-An interesting effect also arises when shooting through a partly permeable barrier such as tree branches.
+An interesting effect also arises when shooting through a partially permeable barrier such as tree branches.

 And Something More…

 Where I live (in Europe at around 49°), over the course of the year you see the whole Northern Hemisphere and a smaller part of the Southern Hemisphere.
-If you take a picture here while facing south, you capture not only the seeming motion around the North Pole, but also a small part of the motion around the South Pole.
+If you take a picture here while facing south, you capture not only the seeming motion around the North Pole but also a small part of the motion around the South Pole.
 This transition is interesting in the picture in itself.
 The camera optics (e.g. fish eye) can also add a certain distortion to the stars’ motion.
 Around the winter solstice in my location, you can capture truly long exposures (over 14 hours of dark skies), during which the stars draw paths reaching past 180°.
-Of course for 14 hours of nonstop shooting, you need to be plugged in to a power socket and have a large memory card or a laptop.
+Of course, for 14 hours of nonstop shooting, you need to be plugged into a power socket and have a large memory card or a laptop.

 Astro Camera Configuration Step by Step